Monday, 25 November 2019

 Rambo: Last Blood

 With Mexico positioned as a nightmare blob residing just over the horizon (banished by walls both towering and rudimentary), what prevents Adrian Grunberg's film from registering solely as disgusting, Trumpian wish-fulfilment?
 Actresses Adriana Barraza and Yvette Monreal are deployed as Rambo's anchors, both playing characters of Mexican descent currently residing in Last Blood's version of Arizona (which looks more like Spain, lending the film and its winding Cu Chi tunnels an exploitative, Macaroni Combat flavour).
-The women give Sylvester Stallone's character a purchase on reality, but it's a mechanical gesture that seems designed, primarily, to smooth over the savage inhumanity Stallone and co-writer Matthew Cirulnick have assigned to the women's parent country.
+The women give Sylvester Stallone's character a purchase on reality, but it's a mechanical gesture that seems designed to smooth over the savage inhumanity Stallone and co-writer Matthew Cirulnick have assigned to the women's parent country.
 Neither role is especially complex.
-Barraza represents maternal worry while Yvette Monreal's Gabriela is a fairy tale innocent; young, beloved and full of promise.
+Barraza represents maternal worry while Yvette Monreal's Gabriela is a fairy tale innocent: young, beloved and full of promise.

 No comments: